-Driving in snow and ice can be extremely tricky and it is always advisable that you only travel if it is absolutely necessary.
-If you find yourself in a situation where you have to drive your car through settled snow or ice, consider these tips below to help you stay safe and in control.
+Driving in snow and ice can be extremely tricky and it’s always advisable that you only travel if it’s absolutely necessary.
+If you have to drive through settled snow or ice, consider these tips below to help you stay safe and in control.

-Before you set off
+What to do before you set off

 - Don’t forget about your car battery, especially during winter when it’s more likely to fail.
 Check out the AA’s advice on avoiding battery problems.

-- Make sure your lights and number plate are clear. ⁴
+- Make sure your lights and number plate are clear.

 If you fail to properly clear the snow from your car, and it’s causing a danger to other road users, you could be issued with a £60 fine and get 3 points on your licence.⁶

 Check out this handy advice from Which? on how to drive in snow and ice: